Cordeauxia

 Cordeauxia edulis is a plant in the family Fabaceae and the sole species in the genus Cordeauxia.
 Known by the common name yeheb bush, it is one of the economically most important wild plants of the Horn of Africa, but it is little known outside of its distribution area.
 It is a multipurpose plant, which allows the survival of nomads by providing them with seeds.
 Further, the bush serves forage for livestock, firewood and dye.
 Its wild population is currently declining.
-Because it is potentially valuable for other hot, dry regions as a resource for food and fodder, it's recommended to take measures against its extinction.
+Because it is potentially valuable for other hot, dry regions as a resource for food and fodder, it is recommended to take measures against its extinction.